6 / 10

 There is a battle in a cavern involving the heroes, orcs, and a troll.
 This battle is mostly non-graphic swordplay with the exception of two points.
 The first is when a man removes the head of an orc, and there is a small splash of black blood.
 The second is when the troll is shot through the mouth; again, there is little to no blood, but the arrows are shown protruding from the back of the creature's head, and from its mouth.

 A man is repeatedly shot with arrows.
-We see the impact, and he cries out in pain.
+We see the impact, and he grunts in pain.
 He is shot three times in total.
-An uruk then prepares to shoot him in the head, but he is interrupted by Aragorn.
+An uruk then prepares to shoot him in the head, but he is interrupted by another character.